Last updated: November 20, 2020

 PTS has resumed enforcement of parking for faculty, staff, students, and visitors.
 Enforcement was paused in March as a result of the COVID-19 (coronavirus) pandemic.
 Note these important points now that enforcement has resumed:

-Based on the university's transition to an online model and ongoing concerns about COVID-19 (coronavirus), various services offered by PTS and our partners have been affected.
+Based on the university's transition to a hybrid model and ongoing concerns about COVID-19 (coronavirus), various services offered by PTS and our partners have been affected.
 In the interest of public health, we are modifying some services as well as making every effort to have online options available.
 Please read updates on these services below.

 Please continue to monitor this page as well as the university’s COVID-19 UPDATES page for information.

-- E-Bus - The E-Bus will not operate through the remainder of the spring semester.
+- E-Bus - The E-Bus will not operate through the fall.

 - Parking Inquiries - PTS staff are still responding to parking inquiries via email to firstname.lastname@example.org.

 - Citation Appeals - You can submit a citation appeal online either with a UT EID, or using the email form.
 PTS continues to answer these.